You may have heard the adage that 80 percent of a company’s business comes from 20 percent of its customers. Many call these big customers “whales.”

 Response resource needs are tough to predict.
 One response might need dozens of stakeholders, while another might only need a few.
 You might have one RFP on your plate this week, but next week three more will appear.

 Too few user licenses might force you to ignore some RFPs, while too many are a waste.
-RFPIO doesn’t have user licenses.
+Responsive doesn’t have user licenses.
 Our scalable platform enables you to assign the exact personnel you need for each response without it affecting your team’s budget.

 Upgrade your content management approach